lolopezuroz/geophysics-inversion-m2-internship/README.md

-# geophysics-inversion-m2-internship
+# Geophysics Inversion

+## Description
-Neural networks to perform inversion in a geophysical context
+This project contain the code to perform inversion in a geophysical context with neural networks.